slasheldiego/dataiku-opencv/readimages/readme.md

-# Read an image from the Dataiku folder
+# Read an image from the Dataiku managed folder

+We need some libraries in order to be available to access to an image from Dataiku managed folder.

 ```python
   %pylab inline